10 PYO cookie palette ideas. Which is the winner? Curious? Watch video!

 How is this edible though?
 All you need to do is copy off the palette into an edible printer on white cardstock paper.

 Why would you want to use Word instead of a design program?
 At least in the Cricut Design Space, they have a few colors to choose from that are vibrant/deep.
-Word is limitless since you can use hex numbers.
+Word is limitless since you can use hex number codes.

 Brand those babies!
 Remember to place your cookie business logo on the palettes for extra exposure to your customers.
 Not to mention, it's much more professional.